balena-io-examples/balena-rust-hello-world/README.md

-# Rust on balena - Hello world
+# Rust on balena - Hello world!

 This is a very simple project that is an example of how to build and run Rust code on a device that is supported by [balena](https://balena.io).
 It showcases using custom Rust version pinning (via the [standard `rust-toolchain` file](https://github.com/rust-lang-nursery/rustup.rs#the-toolchain-file)) and how to create a multi-staged build process,  that results in an app image that does not have compilation tools embedded.

 ## Multi-staged build process; using Dockerfile.template